 Number of servers: 1250+ | Server locations: 50+ | IP addresses: N/A | Maximum devices supported: 5

 CyberGhost proved to be reliable and fast on the performance front, delivering above-average speeds, especially on shorter hops.
 Longer distance connections saw speeds drop off slightly, but that’s not uncommon.

 The iOS app supports iOS 9 or better, and comes with four optimized profiles, although the interface is a bit clunky overall.
 This VPN service boasts 256-bit encryption and an automatic kill switch.
 The company does not log anything that could compromise your privacy.

 CyberGhost has a free plan although it does have restrictions: you may have to wait a little while before you connect, and you get disconnected every three hours, plus it displays adverts, and only supports one device.
 The free service may also run a little slower than the commercial offering.
 On the upside, there is no data transfer limit with the free plan, which is a massive boon, and you don't need your email address to use it.

 Aside from the free offering, there is also a 7-day free trial so iOS users can test out the full service.
-Out of the four available subscription plans, the two-year offering gives you the best value.
+Out of the three available subscription plans, the three-year offering gives you the best value.
 The packages available are: